BrandonMKA/SQL_Project_Data_Job_Analysis/README.md

 ### Closing Thoughts

-This priject enhanced my SQL skills and provided valuable insights into the data engineering job market.
+This project enhanced my SQL skills and provided valuable insights into the data engineering job market.
 The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
 Aspiring data engineers can better position themselves in a competetive job market by focusing on high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data engineering.